jonnybase-field/The-Gyre/README.md

 To edit and develop your own version you will need to open two projects

-The Mobile Web App and the Desktop Visualisation App
+The mobile web App and the Desktop Visualisation App

-The Mobile web app is located here -- 'GyreUnityFiles/Web'
+'GyreUnityFiles/Web'

-The Mobile app is located here -- 'GyreUnityFiles/Local'
+'GyreUnityFiles/Local'

 Open 'Scenes/SampleScene'